cryptyro/FileTransfer-OpenSSL/README.md

-# A File Transfer Protocol Using OpenSSL
+# A File Transfer Program Using OpenSSL

 ## Overview
 This guide outlines the steps to generate a self-signed SSL certificate and key for a server, compile and execute the server code, and set up the client to communicate securely with the server.
 It also includes some basic security measures.